elomasney/Spill-the-Beau-Tea/TESTING.md

 **_Search Bar Functionality_**

 **_Check that the search bar functions properly and directs the user to the products page related to their search_**
-- The search bar works as intended and directs the user to the products page with a list of products rellated to their search.
+- The search bar works as intended and directs the user to the products page with a list of products related to their search.
 - It also returns a statement at the top of the search results indicating to the user the number of results found for their search.

 **_Search Bar Input Field_**